beamyyl/synfetch/README.md

 While there are many excellent fetch tools (neofetch, fastfetch, etc.), `synfetch` stands out by embracing a distinct **synthwave / synthetic** identity:

-- Clean, modern layout with vibrant cyber colors
+- Clean, modern layout with vibrant synthwave colors
 - Cross-platform support for **Linux** and **macOS**
 - Fast bash implementation that stays lightweight